Please don't allow next Doklam in Arunachal: BJP MP

 Explaining the circumstances, Rijiju had said, “When there is no demarcation of boundary, so if their (Chinese) army comes in, we say intrusion.
 When our forces go that side, they call it intrusion.”

 India and China share a nearly 4,000-km border, which is not clearly demarcated, leading to incursions by the two sides into each other’s territory.
-(AGENCIES)
+(PTI)

 Please don’t allow next Doklam in Arunachal: BJP MP

-NEW DELHI: Please don’t allow the next Doklam in Arunachal Pradesh as China has encroached more than 50 km of land of the state, BJP member Tapir Gao claimed in Lok Sabha on Tuesday.
+NEW DELHI, Nov 19: Please don’t allow the next Doklam in Arunachal Pradesh as China has encroached more than 50 km of land of the state, BJP member Tapir Gao claimed in Lok Sabha on Tuesday.

 Editorial